 130. The Directors shall prepare its Annual Report in accordance with the Statement of Recommended Practice as if the Company was a non-exempt charity and shall file these with the Secretary of State and the Principal Regulator by 31 December each Academy Financial Year.

-ANNUAL RETURN
+CONFIRMATION STATEMENT

-131. The Directors shall comply with their obligations under Part 24 of the Companies Act 2006 (or any statutory re-enactment or modification of that Act) with regard to the preparation of an annual return to the Registrar of Companies and in accordance with the Statement of Recommended Practice as if the Company was a non-exempt charity and to the Secretary of State and the Principal Regulator by 31 December each Academy Financial Year.
+131. The Directors shall comply with their obligations under the Companies Act 2006 (or any statutory re-enactment or modification of that Act) with regard to the preparation of an annual Confirmation Statement .

 NOTICES